Most of Team Bufo's toad research has been

 Dr Matt Greenlees is the lead researcher for Team Bufo's studies in New South Wales.
-Matt is the one on the right.
+Matt is the one on the left.

 We’ve also worked closely with Sutherland Shire Council in Sydney.
 They contacted us after they discovered a lot of cane toads in an industrial suburb in the Sutherland Shire (Taren Point).
 The Council has played a really active role in our work, helping us to radio-track toads so we could find out where they were breeding (a small pond that the Council immediately arranged to fence off, to stop toads from using it again).
 Council and OEH staff have also done a lot of surveys to help monitor the toad population and its distribution.

 Cane toads arrived in Sydney on the backs of trucks, and have set up a breeding population in the suburbs.
-This picture shows where they bred.
-Hopefully, our collaborative studies will enable us to wipe that population out.
+This picture shows where they bred, at the back of an industrial estate in Taren Point.
+Our collaborative work with management authorities enabled us to wipe that population out.
 But we have to be realistic – trucks will keep arriving in Sydney, and some of them will contain cane toads.
+Photo by Rick Shine.

 Damian Lettoof also did a project with Matt, on the transfer of parasites from toads to native frogs in northern NSW.
 It turned out not to be a problem.
 In fact, frogs living in toad-infested areas actually had fewer parasites than the same frog species in areas without toads – a very unexpected result.

-Chris Jolly is working on lace monitors and toads, but he couldn't help stopping to admire this magnificent carpet python at one of his NSW field sites.
+Chris Jolly worked on lace monitors and toads, but he couldn't help stopping to admire this magnificent carpet python at one of his NSW field sites.
+Photo by Matt Greenlees.